Gold Road, Arizona – Gone …. For Now

 Gold Road ruins with mine in background, by Kathy Alexander.

-Around the mine, a settlement sprang up with a number of new businesses.
+Around the mine, a settlement sprang up with several new businesses.
 The post office was established on April 15, 1902.
 Henry Lovin used his money to open a new store in Gold Road, a successful freighting company, and the Gold Road Club.
 Unfortunately, one of Lovin’s regular customers at the club was his former partner, Jose Jerez.
 Drinking away most of his share of the money for the claim, Jose soon ended his life by swallowing Rat-Be-Gone poison.

-Gold Road Mine Shaft
+Gold Road Mine Shaft by Kathy Alexander.

-Gold Road Mine Shaft in 2008 by Kathy Alexander.
+Gold Road Mine Shaft by Kathy Alexander.

 Shut down once more, the mine sat waiting for the day when it would once again be profitable.
 In the meantime, the mine operated gold mine tours.
 In 2007, that profitable point returned as gold prices once again soared.
 The mine tours were closed as mining operations began again.